top of page

 Nothing feels quite as nice as freshly washed hair.
 You feel confident to show your hair off to the world, as the wind gracefully blows through your tresses without greasy oils peeking through, right?

-The fact is that sweat and a grease are not 100% the same thing, and they're not always connected.
+The fact is that sweat and grease are not 100% the same thing, and they're not always connected.
 So if you have greasy hair, it's most likely not due to your exercise or even being hot in the summer months.

 Here are some facts for you: